christiancoding101/Advanced-Canine-Breed-Identification-Using-Deep-Learning-Project/README.md

 ## License

-This project is licensed under the [Specify License].
+This project is licensed under the MIT.

 ## Acknowledgments